fahidRM/agent-transparency-tool/ReadMe.md

 #### 1.0.
 Installation

-You may use the pre-built app (see folder: `dist`) or build this repository using the guide below (see section: `Running & Building`).
+You may use the pre-built app (see [release tab](https://github.com/fahidRM/agent-debugger/releases)) or build this repository using the guide below (see section: `Running & Building`).

 #### 2.0.
 How to use